dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/README.md

 To use, download the [Excel Model File](https://github.com/dzeke/ColoradoRiverCollaborate/raw/refs/heads/main/LakeMeadWaterBankDivideInflow/LakeMeadWaterBankDivideInflow.xlsx), move to Google Sheets, and invite participants.
-There are accounts for Reclamation (Protect Zone), California, Arizona, Nevada, and Mexico.
+There are accounts for Reclamation (Protect Zone), California, Arizona, Nevada, Mexico, and Tribal Nations in the Lower Basin.
 Over one or more years, participants consume, save, and trade water in the accounts.
 Read on for directions to use.

 ## Rquirements
-**Facilitator**: 1 person to setup in Google Sheets (see Setup below), invite participants, and organize play.
+**Session Guide**: 1 person to setup in Google Sheets (see Setup below), invite participants, and organize play.

-**Number of People**: 2 or more (facilitator may also participate).
+**Number of People**: 2 or more (Session Guide may also participate).

 **Time**: 1 to 3 hours.

-**Software**: Facilitator has a Google Account.
+**Software**: Session Guide has a Google Account.

 ## Directions to Guide a Model Session